Stafford-Development/Questhub/README.md

 #### Libraries, API's & Tools
 Integrated the OpenAI API via Axios to transform user tasks into narrative quests through custom prompt engineering.
 Authentication and sessions managed via JWT/Local Storage for session persistence,
 ## Technical Deep Dive
+### Prompting Logic
+During prompting, the OpenAI API is given three things:
+#### Role
+A system-level role definition that frames the AI as a controlled narrative engine with strict formatting and immersion constraints.
+#### Context
+jected session context pulled from persisted quest state to maintain continuity across the play session.
+### Action
+the player’s most recent action clearly delimited to prevent instruction bleed.
+By externalizing memory to the database and selectively reinjecting only relevant story context, the system minimizes token overhead while preserving long-form coherence.
+This design treats the AI as a stateless text generator, while the backend enforces narrative structure, consistency, and progression logi